 “Most organizations have not clearly defined what a great customer experience looks like.
 Ask your employees: ‘What does a great customer experience look like,’ and you’ll get a lot of great answers.
 They’ll just all be different,” Toister says.

-“I think this is where a lot of people end up smacking their forehead when they realize this,” Toiser adds.
+“I think this is where a lot of people end up smacking their forehead when they realize this,” Toister adds.

 Toister instructs companies to develop one simple statement to drive the customer experience, whether they call it a vision statement, mission statement, or a brand promise.
 Whatever you call it, it has to be simple and offer clarity.

-Next, companies need to share it with their employees and ensure they understand what it means and how to implement it.
+Next, companies must share it with their employees and ensure they understand what it means and how to implement it.

 How can you test that?
 Again, ask your employees what a great customer experience looks like.
 “If you don’t get a consistent answer, you haven’t done your job as a leader because we need everybody on the same page,” Toister says.